devmarsian/DownloaderFromGit/README.md

-Git Fetching is an Android application that allows users to search for GitHub repositories by username and download them to their device.
+Git Fetching is an Android application that allows users to search for GitHub repositories by username and download repositories to device.